X3.2 Non-invasive positive pressure ventilation

 NIV is an effective and safe means of treatment of ventilatory failure.
 Its use allows preservation of cough, physiological air warming and humidification, and normal swallowing, feeding and speech.
 Applying NIV in addition to conventional therapy reduces the risk of mortality by 46% (risk ratio (RR) 0.54, 95% confidence interval (CI) 0.38 to 0.76); NNT 12 and decreases the risk of needing endotracheal intubation by 65% (RR 0.36, 95% CI 0.28 to 0.46; NNT 5) (Osadnik 2017).
 This benefit is similar for patients with mild acidosis (pH 7.30 to 7.35) versus a more severe nature (pH < 7.30), and when NIV is applied in a ward or intensive care unit (Osadnik 2017).
 The use of NIV reduces hospital length of stay mean difference -3.39 days (95% CI -5.93 to -0.85) (Osadnik 2017).

 A local prospective observational cohort study demonstrated that ward-based NIV (managed by respiratory medical and nursing staff) compared with high dependency unit (HDU) and ICU-based NIV achieved equivalent clinical outcomes and was substantially more cost-effective (Parker 2018).
-The optimal location for provision of NIV should be determined by local experience and availability of expertise.< Prev Next >
+These findings were replicated in a similar but retrospective study based in a teaching hospital in China (Hong 2020).
+The optimal location for provision of NIV should be determined by local experience and availability of expertise.